roadrunner-server/roadrunner-docs/intro/about.md

 ![Base Diagram](https://user-images.githubusercontent.com/796136/65347341-79dd8600-dbe7-11e9-9621-1c5f2ef929e6.png)

-The data can be coming from the HTTP request, queue or any other way.
+The data can be received from the HTTP request, queue or any other way.

 # PHP